MahmoudHany908/Uber_App/README.md

 - Reporting (using Crystal Reports)

 ## Requirements
-- .NET Core SDK (version X.X.X)
+- .NET Core SDK
-- Oracle Database (or any other supported database)
+- Oracle Database 11g (or any other supported database)
 - Visual Studio (or any other C# IDE)